 Get a push pin.
 In order to view the model number, hold the Rolex band at number 12.
 You will find a small pin on the lug.
 Press your pushpin onto the band pin as you steadily hold the band.
 Repeat the process on the opposite side of the lug.
 Uncover the band to reveal the model number, and remember to jot it down, then return the band to its place.
 As the pin sticks out, line up your end of the band using the lug.
 Push the Rolex pin in using the dull side of the push pin until a pop sound is heard.
 Do the same on the other side.
 In order to reveal the serial number, repeat the same process, this time using the 6 o’clock end of your watch’s lug.
 The model number of your Rolex watch is a 4-6 digit number that you can locate on the paperwork that came with the watch.

 Since the market has numerous counterfeit watches, it is necessary to authenticate yours by checking the serial number.
-Also, find a trustworthy dealer if you need to sell or buy a Rolex watch.
+Also, find a trustworthy dealer if you need to sell a Rolex watch.